nirs/ocm-ramen-samples/README.md

 Placement delete the DRPlacementControl resource manually.
 See [Disable DR for the OCM application](#disable-dr-for-the-ocm-application) for more info.

+#### Using the command line

+You can deploy, enable DR, disable DR and undeploy using the provided `sub` and `dr` kustomization in each application directory.

 ### Samples for Kubernetes